 Robert Thies joined us in the Spring of 2011 to play Gershwin's jazzy Concerto in F, to play a duo piano recital with W. Terrence Spiller, and to teach private students in the Music Department.
 The Gold Medal winner of the International Prokofiev Competition in Russia, Robert has been called "a pianist of unerring warm-toned refinement, revealing judicious glimmers of power" by the Los Angeles Times.

-W. Terrence (Terry) Spiller has performed with the Symphony twice: he played Rachmaninoff's Piano Concerto No. 2 in the Fall of 2008, and Grieg's Piano Concerto in 2011-2012, both at home and on our tour to Washington D.C.
+W. Terrence (Terry) Spiller has performed with the Symphony three times: he played Rachmaninoff's Piano Concerto No. 2 in the Fall of 2008, Grieg's Piano Concerto in 2011-2012, both at home and on our tour to Washington D.C., and Rachmaninoff's Piano Concerto No. 1 in the Fall of 2016.
 A prize winner of international competitions, Terry has been praised as "inspired...a musical powerhouse."

 Tianshu Wang visited Cal Poly to perform the Yellow River Concertowith the Symphony and to take part in Cal Poly's "World Across the University: China in the 1930s and '40s" in Spring, 2009.
 A winner of many competitions, she has performed in the United States, China, Mexico, Singapore, Thailand and Taiwan, and has played with major orchestras in China and the US.